jeevakarunya07-alt/Computer-Networks-and-Cybersecurity/README.md

 **Problem Statement:**

-Manual traffic monitoring needs continuous human observation and may not provide information quickly.

-Problem:
-How can an SoC-based system be used to detect and monitor traffic conditions automatically?
+Traffic conditions change quickly, and manual monitoring is time-consuming.
+A system is needed to automatically detect, process, and report traffic conditions efficiently.

 **Objectives:**

-Detect vehicles using sensors.
-Collect traffic information.
-Process the sensor readings.
-Identify the traffic level.
+- To collect traffic data continuously.
+- To process the collected data using the SoC.
+- To identify traffic as low, medium, or high.
-Send information to a monitoring centre.
+- To send traffic information to a monitoring centre.
-Give an alert when heavy traffic is detected.
-Consider basic security for the system.
+- To provide alerts during heavy traffic.

 **Proposed SoC Architecture:**